izivkov/GShockTimeServer/README.md

 ### How it works at a high level

 The server waits for watches to connect vial Bluetooth, and sends them the time once connected.

-### Usage

-1. Ensure the app is running on your device.
-2. Short-press the **lower-right** or long-press the **lower-left** button on your G-Shock watch to connect.
-3. Once connected, the app will automatically set the correct time on your watch.
-4. If **AUTO TIME ADJUSTMENT** is enabled, the watch will sync up to **four times daily**.

 ## 2. Features